maueroats/teaching/content/ap-cs/haskell/ch04/ch04-quiz.md

 * Base camp is half of the height of the highest mountain.
 * New mountains start/end when altitude goes above/below base camp.
+* The mountain range data is guaranteed to begin and end with a number below the height of base camp.

 Example:
 ```haskell